 Baking soda's gritty texture grabs and removes the dirt and excess oil from your hair as well as the loose skin cells from your scalp that cause dandruff.
 However, keep in mind that this treatment should be used sparingly.
 "Baking soda has an alkaline pH level, and that throws off the natural pH of hair.
 It can dry it out and raise the cuticle, which exposes your hair and makes it susceptible to damage over time," says Reslan.
 Repeat once a week or every four to five shampoos for an occasional extra deep cleanse.
 Although hair may initially feel dry, after a few weeks, your scalp will begin to produce more natural oils, and your hair's softness will return.

-- Combine 1 tablespoon baking soda for every cup of water and mix well.
+- Combine one tablespoon of baking soda for every cup of water and mix well.

-- Pour over your hair and massage into your scalp.
+- Pour over your hair and massage it into your scalp.

 - Rinse your hair thoroughly.

-Tip: Use an empty (and clean) shampoo bottle to make this mix and have it ready in the shower for daily use.
+Use an empty (and clean) shampoo bottle to make this mix and have it ready in the shower for regular use.
 If you want to skip the mix, you can also rub a handful of baking soda directly into your wet hair and scalp.

 Apple Cider Vinegar Rinse